Keyfactor/axis-ipcamera-orchestrator/README.md

 ## MOST Certificate Store Type

-To use the Integration Template Universal Orchestrator extension, you **must** create the MOST Certificate Store Type.
+To use the AXIS IP Camera Universal Orchestrator extension, you **must** create the MOST Certificate Store Type.
 This only needs to happen _once_ per Keyfactor Command instance.